Genivia/ugrep/README.md

            --hidden, -.
                   Search hidden files and directories.

+           -I, --ignore-binary
-           -I     Ignore matches in binary files.
+                  Ignore matches in binary files.
 This option  is  equivalent  to the --binary-files=without-match option.

            -i, --ignore-case